 This document acknowledges the complex world of digital media and attempts to address issues that may impact the therapeutic relationship.
-It is based on my own research and choices I have made with regard my online presence, and will be, by its very nature, an ever-evolving document.
+It is based on my own research and choices I have made with regard to my online presence, and will be, by its very nature, an ever-evolving document.
 I ask all my clients to read through this document so they are familiar with my position.

 My media activities